cfraz89/xamarin-gradle-plugins/README.md

 All configuration for the build plugin is done under the 'xamarin' project extension.

 A project block must be specified in the xamarin closure.
 Available project types are:
+- androidAppProject
-- androidProject
+- iOSAppProject
-- iOSProject
+- genericAppProject
-- xbuildProject
+- androidLibraryProject
-- mdtoolProject
+- iOSLibraryProject
-- genericProject
+- genericLibraryProject

 The block can optionally be configured with xbuildPath and mdtoolpath.
 These default to 'xbuild' and '/Applications/Xamarin Studio.app/Contents/MacOS/mdtool' respectively, and will suit standard Xamarin installs.